 You could try video calling friends and family members, and/or joining an online community where you can meet like-minded people.
-Our Facebook groups – (Over 50s Job Seekers) and Later Life Learning, or the community forum on our website could be helpful places to start with this.
+The Rest Less community forum could be a helpful place to start with this.

 7. Start a project that you know will take you a while to complete

-To help take the focus away from the length of time that we could spend in lockdown (which remains unknown), it can help to adopt a lengthy project (or several smaller projects) that will take you a few days, weeks or even months.
+To help take the focus away from the length of time that the pandemic could go on for (which remains unknown), it can help to adopt a lengthy project (or several smaller projects) that will take you a few days, weeks or even months.
 Make sure that you choose something that you’re really interested in and will capture your attention for long periods of time.
 Having a focus and a sense of purpose during a period of uncertainty can be really important and help motivate you to get out of bed in the morning.

 Some of our members are learning new skills or acquiring new knowledge during this time, by taking free online courses that last a few weeks at a time.
-Our guide to free learning at home resources, will give you a taste of some of the different opportunities available.
+Our guide to free learning at home resources will give you a taste of some of the different opportunities available.
 You could also check out our articles, 12 fun and creative projects that you can do at home, and 8 practical DIY skills you can learn at home for inspiration.

 8. Listen to music